y-gagar1n/hows-that-again/src/pages/md/kafka.md

 # Kafka

 ```
-I thought that since Kafka was a system optimized for writing, using a writer’s name would make sense.
-I had taken a lot of lit classes in college and liked Franz Kafka.
+I thought that since Kafka was a system optimized for writing,
+using a writer’s name would make sense.
+I had taken a lot of
+lit classes in college and liked Franz Kafka.
 Plus the name sounded cool for an open source project.

 So basically there is not much of a relationship.

+Jay Kreps, CEO at Confluent
 ```

 ![Architecture](kafka-architecture.png)